dleewo/kubernetes-bare-metal-tasks/task-02-install-dashboard.md

 kubernetes-dashboard        LoadBalancer   10.96.206.68   192.168.20.85   443:30675/TCP   18m
 ```

+You can access the dashboard using:

 https://192.168.20.85

 >WARNING: Chrome and Safari will not let you access this site, but FireFox does.
+We will configure SSL in the next step

 ## Use Custom SSL Certificates

 This assumes you have SSL certs.
-If you have a domain, you can use [Let's Encrypt](https://letsencrypt.org/).
-Place the files in the folder `$HOME/certs` (or change the following command to point ot the correct location).
+If you have a domain, you can use [Let's Encrypt](https://letsencrypt.org/) to obtain certificates.
+Place the files in the folder `$HOME/certs` (or change the following command to point to the correct location).
 In my case, the certificate files are `privkey.pem` and `fullchain.pem`

-The following will dleete the existing secrte and create a new one witht he SSL certificates
+The following will delete the existing secret and create a new one with the SSL certificates

 ```
 kubectl delete secret kubernetes-dashboard-certs -n kubernetes-dashboard